 As with many other chains, this benefit is pitched as ‘subject to availability’.
 However, we’ve found room upgrades have almost always been applied when staying at Accor properties in the past few years.
 Sometimes, hotels will upgrade by several categories.

 Tip: A number of Accor hotels incorporate Executive lounges which serve free breakfast (often cooked), evening drinks and canapes.
-We’d suggest booking a room category one tier lower than the Executive lounge to obtain an upgrade with access.
-Always request the upgrade at the time of booking, and again when checking in.
+We’d suggest booking a room category one tier lower than the Executive lounge to maximise your chances of obtaining an upgrade with access.
+Always request your upgrade at the time of booking, and again when checking in.

-While the Ibis Business Card is probably not worth purchasing speculatively, if you’re planning on just a couple of stays in an Accor property over the next 12 months and can use the benefits we’ve listed above, you’ll likely come out ahead.
+While the Ibis Business Card is probably not worth purchasing speculatively, if you’re planning on just a couple of stays in an Accor property over the next 12 months and can make use of the benefits we’ve listed above, you’ll likely come out ahead.

 Final tip: Leverage your new Accor Gold status for a ‘status match’

-Once you’re been comped your shiny new Accor Gold status, you might want to try leveraging your status with another hotel chain.
-A number of chains may willing to match your existing loyalty program status with their competitors if you approach them.
+Once you’ve obtained your shiny new Accor Gold status, you might want to try leveraging your status with yet another hotel chain.
+There are no guarantees, however a number of chains may be willing to match your existing loyalty program status with their competitors if you approach them.

 This can take the form of a straight ‘match’ (where you are comped comparative status immediately) or a status ‘challenge’ (where you need to qualify for status by completing a set number of stays within a period of time).
 We’ve previously written about this topic here.